 If you’ve not yet been to the George Washington Birthplace National Monument in Colonial Beach, it’s worth the drive.
 For one, there are two easy hiking trails.

-This national monument is set on 550 acres of the Popes Creek Plantation, which was once home to the Washington Family.
-Of course, it’s also where George Washington was born.
+This national monument sits on 550 acres of Popes Creek Plantation, which was home to the Washington Family.
+It’s also where George Washington was born.

 Here you’ll find a Memorial House Museum, a delightful garden from the Colonial Revival era (1860-1940), a farm building, even cows, hogs and sheep.

 There are also two trails: the Nature Trail and the Dancing Marsh Trail.
 I cobbled these two trails together to create a scenic 1.9-mile loop around the property.

 Park in front of the visitor center for the George Washington Birthplace National Monument.
 There are lots and lots of parking spaces.